ibm-cloud-docs/event-notifications/en-notices.md

 1) Neither the Font Software nor any of its individual components, in Original or Modified Versions, may be sold by itself.

-2) Original or Modified Versions of the Font Software may be bundled, redistributed and/or sold with any software, provided that each copy contains the above copyright notice and this license.
+2) Original or Modified Versions of the Font Software may be bundled, redistributed and/or sold with any software, provided that each copy contains the copyright notice and this license.
 These can be included either as stand-alone text files, human-readable headers or in the appropriate machine-readable metadata fields within text or binary files as long as those fields can be easily viewed by the user.

 3) No Modified Version of the Font Software may use the Reserved Font Name(s) unless explicit written permission is granted by the corresponding Copyright Holder.
 This restriction only applies to the primary font name as presented to the users.